 Applicants with TOEFL scores from 61-78 IBT, 500 to 549 PBT, or IELTS scores of 5.5 or 6, or MELAB scores ranging from 69-77 may be granted conditional admission.
 Upon arrival at the university, they will be required to take an English proficiency test administered by CMU's English Language Institute (ELI).
 The results of the test will be used to determine the number of courses they will be required to take through the ELI.
 Such conditionally admitted students will be allowed to take a restricted number of courses in their academic disciplines concurrently with the ELI courses and must complete all required ELI courses by the end of their first year at CMU.
 ELI courses must be passed with a B or better to demonstrate proficiency for this program.
 Once satisfactory proficiency in English has been demonstrated, as determined by ELI policies, these restrictions will be removed.
 Please note that students are required to pay tuition for ELI courses just as they would for any other CMU course.

 Students must complete 30 semester hours, 24 hours in core courses, and 6 hours in electives.
-Students must pass a comprehensive examination.
-A Plan B paper is required.
+Students must pass a comprehensive examination and complete a scholarly paper (Plan B).